Your Credential Assembly Service (CAS) Law School Report includes

-- LSAT score(s) and writing sample(s);
+- your LSAT score(s) and writing sample(s);

 - all undergraduate, graduate, and law/professional school transcripts;

-- letters of recommendation/evaluations, if applicable; and
+- letters of recommendation, if applicable;

 - other relevant information, such as prior matriculation.

 You will need to purchase a law school report for each law school to which you are applying.
 Even if you reapply to a school in a subsequent admission year, you’ll need to purchase a new report.

 If you do not apply through your LSAC.org account, you can order law school reports online or by calling 215.968.1001.
 Be sure to have your credit card information ready.

 When do law schools receive my report?

 When the law school is ready to receive your report, they will contact LSAC directly.
 If your CAS file is complete and without financial holds, LSAC will send the report.

 At no additional charge, LSAC will also send updated law school reports to the law schools that you’ve applied to IF your CAS file is current AND one of the following events occurs within the same admission year of your application: